Case Study

 Challenge 3: AI Hallucination

-The AI would sometimes generate tasks that were mathematically incorrect or grammatically weird.
-We didn’t ship with auto-generation immediately.
-First release was “AI suggests tasks, teachers review them.”
-Only after teachers validated that the quality was high enough did we consider more automation.
+First release: “AI suggests tasks, teachers review them.”
+Only after teachers validated that the quality was acceptable did we consider more automation.

 Lessons from Building Educational Software